 Limantour Beach is the most popular of the park’s many beaches; thanks to its connections to nearby trails, there are some nice walks in this area.

-The huge, remote, west-facing Point Reyes Beach is relatively little-visited, in part because it’s so foggy and windswept.
+The huge, remote, west-facing Point Reyes Beach is relatively little-visited because it’s so foggy and windswept.
 The east-facing Drakes Beach, by the Kenneth Patrick Visitor Center, is much warmer and more welcoming.
 The little beaches on Tomales Bay are especially scenic; some of them are only reachable by boat and most are open for boat-in camping.

 The tiny town of Bolinas, at the south end of the peninsula on the remarkably scenic Bolinas Bay, is the most attractive in the Point Reyes area and features the small but very popular Bolinas Beach.

 Also on the peninsula is Tomales Bay State Park, a small, lushly-wooded park with lovely views of Tomales Bay.
 The centerpiece of the park is the tiny but extremely popular Heart’s Desire Beach.

-© 2016 David Baselt
+© 2016, 2022 David Baselt